 Many professionals would tell you that quality copy will always be the best design.
-This works well in most cases: your ads, blog articles, press releases, cases where words are your main weapons of choice.
+This works well in most cases: your ads, log articles, press releases and cases where words are your main weapons of choice.

 But when it comes to email marketing, things are slightly different.